You’ll have plenty of fun whenever you go – but when is the best time to go to Universal Studios Orlando?

 Planning for the weather

 It’s not just the crowds you’ll want to plan for, it’s the weather too.
 More than anything else, the weather will have an impact on your overall experience of the park.
 Orlando is famous for its year-round sun, but there is a distinction between the hotter and cooler months, plus there’s a hurricane season to think about.

 The summer months are generally considered the hottest.
 Heat and humidity can soar and rain storms during the day are more likely.
 There is also the threat of hurricanes in the late summer and autumn.
 These are rare though, and even during these months there’s still plenty of sunshine.

 The cooler months are roughly from December to April, when temperatures are more tolerable and there is a lower chance of daytime rain.

-The best time to visit Universal Studios weather-wise depends on what kind of vacation you’re expecting.
+The best time to go to Universal Studios Orlando weather-wise depends on what kind of vacation you’re expecting.
 If you like it hot, and you’re planning to incorporate some swimming and sunbathing into your trip, then visit in the summer.
 If you prefer it warm but not unbearably so, then visit during the winter or spring when you can wander around the parks without feeling too hot and sweaty.

 For a more in-depth look at the weather, check out our guide to the best time to visit Florida.